Comments are pieces of text included in a program’s source code, but which are not executed and do not affect the program’s operation.

 Dim myVariable = 25

-While comments are a very useful tool for making code easier to understand, it is important not to overuse them.
+While comments are a very useful tool for making code easier to understand, it’s important not to overuse them.

-Comments can become a problem if used excessively or incorrectly.
+Comments can become a problem if used excessively or if used incorrectly.

 - Use comments to explain the why of the code, not the how.
-The code should be clear enough to explain how it works without needing additional comments.
+The code should be clear enough to explain how it works, without the need for additional comments.

 - Use comments to explain parts of the code that are difficult to understand or that have significant complexity.